-The goal of the two-month Clinical microbiology rotation is to provide a broad-based training program in laboratory microbiology, which includes all subspecialties of that discipline.
+The goal of the clinical microbiology rotation is to provide a broad-based training program in laboratory microbiology, which includes all subspecialties of the discipline.
 The focus of the training program is laboratory diagnosis of infectious diseases and clinical interpretation of microbiologic results.

 At the end of the rotation, the residents should be able to: